 The standard engine was the LC4 125 bhp 4.1 liter/252 ci V6 with a Rochester four-barrel carburetor.
 Optional power included the LV2 140 bhp 5.0 liter/307 ci V8 with a Rochester four-barrel carburetor at no additional charge and the (don’t do it!)
 LF9 105 bhp 5.7 liter/350 ci diesel V8 ($825).
 A four-speed automatic transmission with overdrive was standard with all three engines.
 The Toronado was not light—curb weight was 3,705 pounds—so even with the more powerful V8, 0-60 mph took about 13 seconds.
 With the gasoline V8, mileage was rated at 16 city/27 highway by the standards of the day; with the 21.1-gallon fuel tank, Toronado owners could expect to travel about 400 miles with a 10% fuel reserve.

-Standard exterior and mechanical equipment included in $14,462 base price (about $38,000 in today’s dollars) included power disc brakes and P205/75R15 tires (still readily available) on 15 by 6-inch steel wheels.
-Inside, air conditioning, cruise control, tilt steering wheel, and divided cloth seats were standard.
-Options included Twilight Sentinel ($57), Tempmatic air conditioning ($50), power Astro Roof with sliding glass panel, and leather seats.
+Standard exterior and mechanical equipment included in the $14,462 base price (about $49,400 in today’s dollars) included Soft-Ray tinted glass, tungsten high beam halogen headlamps, power front disc/rear drum brakes, power steering, and P205/75R15 steel-belted radial-ply white-stripe tires (still readily available) on 15 by 6-inch steel wheels.
+Inside, Four-Season air conditioning, power door locks, cruise control, a tilt steering wheel, divided cloth seats, an electric digital clock, and an AM-FM stereo radio were standard.

 Oldsmobile sold 33,928 1982 Toronado Broughams, down from over 42,000 the previous year.
-In 1982, Buick sold 42,823 Riviera coupes along with another 1,246 convertibles while Cadillac sold 52,018 Eldorado coupes, so the Toronado was not holding up its end of the E-body platform bargain.
+In 1982, Buick sold 42,823 Riviera coupes along with another 1,246 convertibles, while Cadillac sold 52,018 Eldorado coupes, so the Toronado was not holding up its end of the E-body platform bargain.

 I like these big front-wheel-drive coupes, though I think the Toronado may have too closely resembled the Eldorado for its own good—something that had not been true in the 1960s.
 Make mine Medium Slate Firemist, please.